 Everywhere you go in Portugal, you’ll find a certain iconic local liqueur.
 Your trip isn’t complete until you’ve tried it—but what is ginjinha, and why is it so special?

 As a self-described ginjinha fanatic, I have a few ideas.
 There’s something about this drink’s simple combination of ingredients and celebratory spirit that makes it a favorite of locals and tourists alike.
-The only way to truly understand is to try it, but here’s my attempt at the next best thing: to explain why I'm totally head over heels in love with ginjinha.

 If you pay close attention, you’ll notice that these two words are often used interchangeably.
 So what’s the deal?
 Are they actually different?

 Technically, ginja is the Portuguese word for the sour cherry itself, whereas ginjinha is the alcohol made from this fruit.
 However, you can refer to the drink as either one.
-In fact, many brands market it as ginja, including the famous Ginja de Óbidos.
-I often switch back and forth between the two terms, and it’s never caused any confusion.

 Ginjinha has an unmistakeable cherry flavor that hits you full on.
-It’s simultaneously sweet and strong, which is my favorite kind of alcohol; it’s why I love Spanish vermouth, Pedro Ximénez, and Port wine as well.
-I’m a sucker for something that tastes good and packs a punch, and ginjinha does exactly that.
-In other words, it's like a liquid dessert that gets you tipsy… what’s not to like?
+It’s simultaneously sweet and strong, which is my favorite kind of alcohol; it’s why I love Spanish vermouth, Pedro Ximénez, and port wine as well.

-How to drink ginja
+How to Drink Ginjinha

 First things first: it’s not a shot.
 Just because it’s served in a shot glass, that doesn’t mean you need to toss it back like tequila.
 It’s best to sip it slowly, savor the taste, and enjoy it.

-Then there’s the question of the cup itself.
-Many places have started serving ginjinha in small cups made of dark chocolate, which you can devour right after you take the last sip.
 This isn’t the traditional way to drink it, but there’s no denying that it’s delicious.
 The chocolate perfectly complements the cherry flavor, and turns it from a simple drink into a whole experience.

 Join us on a food tour in Lisbon to try some of the city's most authentic ginjinha!

 What do all these experiences have in common?
 In every case, ginjinha adds a festive flair and a special treat to any occasion.
 It’s the perfect drink for a toast, to celebrate, or to end a delicious meal.
-It also makes a great gift; I’ve bought bottles (big and small) for people I care about, to say thank you or show that I’m thinking about them.

-An authentic taste of Portugal
+An Authentic Taste of Portugal

 Above all, the best thing about ginjinha is that it so clearly and lovingly represents its place of origin.
 It’s an undeniable symbol of Portuguese culture, and a local product that brings together people of every origin and age (18 and over, of course).

-I love ginjinha not just because it tastes good and only costs €1 per glass, but because it’s always connected to good memories.
+I love ginjinha not just because it tastes good and only costs about €1 per glass, but because it’s always connected to good memories.
 It’s something to be shared and savored, just like all the best eating—and drinking—experiences.

 CyrilO